hcientist/OnlinePythonTutor/v5-unity/README.txt

 6) Install bottle.py to run the local webserver (I suppose we could use node too, but oh wells!) pip install bottle # maybe needed sudo

+see package.json for specific version dependencies, such as:
+    "ts-loader": "^3.5.0",
+otherwise stuff doesn't play well together, eeeek dependency hell!

 ======
 History: